 MMWEC is a public corporation and a political subdivision of the Commonwealth of Massachusetts, created as a means to develop a bulk power supply for its Members and other utilities.
-MMWEC is authorized to construct, own, or purchase ownership interests in, and to issue revenue bonds to finance, electric facilities (Projects).
+MMWEC is authorized to construct, own. or purchase ownership interests in, and to issue revenue bonds to finance. electric facilities (Projects).
 MMWEC has acquired ownership interests in electric facilities operated by other entities and also owns and operates its own electric facilities.
 MMWEC sells all of the capability (Project Capability) of each of its Projects to its Members and other utilities (Project Participants) under Power Sales Agreements (PSAs).
 Among other things, the PSAs require each Project Participant to pay its pro rata share of MMWEC's costs related to the Project, which costs include debt service on the revenue bonds issued by MMWEC to finance the Project, plus 10% of MMWEC's debt service to be paid into a Reserve and Contingency Fund.
 In addition, should a Project Participant fail to make any payment when due, other Project Participants of that Project may be required to increase (step-up) their payments and correspondingly their Participant's share of that Project's Project Capability to an additional amount not to exceed 25% of their original Participant's share of that Project's Project Capability.
-Project Participants have cove-nanted to fix, revise, and collect rates at least sufficient to meet their obligations under the PSAs.
+Project Participants have covenanted to fix, revise, and collect rates at least sufficient to meet their obligations under the PSAs.

-MMWEC has eight Projects.
-MMWEC originally financed all eight Projects through the issuance of a multiple series of revenue bonds under a General Bond Resolution adopted by MMWEC in 1976 (GBR).
-Security for these bonds included a pledge of the revenues derived by MMWEC from all its Project PSAs, without regard to Project or series of bonds.
-In 2001, through a refinancing of all its outstanding bonds, MMWEC amended and restated its GBR to eliminate this "joint-pledge" of revenues.
-In refinancing its debt, MMWEC issued a separate issue of bonds for each of the eight Projects, which are payable solely from, and secured solely by, the revenues derived from the Project to which such issue relates plus available funds pledged under the Amended and Restated GBR with respect to the bonds of such issue.
+MMWEC has issued separate issues of revenue bonds for each of its eight Projects, which are payable solely from, and secured solely by, the revenues derived from the Project to which the bonds relate, plus available funds pledged under MMWEC's Amended and Restated General Bond Resolution (GBR) with respect to the bonds of that Project.
 The MMWEC revenues derived from each Project are used solely to provide for the payment of the bonds of any bond issue relating to such Project and to pay MMWEC's cost of owning and operating such Project and are not used to provide for the payment of the bonds of any bond issue relating to any other Project.

 MMWEC operates the Stony Brook Intermediate Project and the Stony Brook Peaking Project, both fossil-fueled power plants.
-MMWEC has a 22.7 MW interest in the W. F. Wyman Unit No. 4 plant, owned and operated by subsidiaries of Florida Power & Light and a 4.8% ownership interest in the Millstone Unit 3 nuclear unit operated by Dominion Nuclear Connecticut, Inc. (DNCI), a subsidiary of Dominion Resources, Inc. DNCI has stated its intention to file an application with the Nuclear Regulatory Commission (NRC) for an extension of the Millstone Unit 3 operating license, which currently will expire in 2025.
-DNCI has not yet filed its application with the NRC.
+MMWEC has a 3.7% interest in the W.F.
+Wyman Unit No. 4 plant, which is operated and owned by its majority owner, FPL Energy Wyman IV, LLC, a subsidiary of NextEra Energy Resources LLC, and a 4.8% ownership interest in the Millstone Unit 3 nuclear unit, operated by Dominion Nuclear Connecticut, Inc. (DNCI), the majority owner and an indirect subsidiary of Dominion Resources, Inc. DNCI also owns and operates the Millstone Unit 2 nuclear unit.
+The operating license for the Millstone Unit 3 nuclear unit extends to November 25, 2045.